What is this experience all about?

-This module is all about the process of replicating and transferring solutions of social enterprises to new regions and countries.
+This online co-learning journey is all about the process of replicating and transferring solutions of social enterprises to new regions and countries.
 Our team has been working with close to 100 social entrepreneurs to support them in developing a solid replication & transfer strategy and model.
 Together with experienced Ashoka Fellows, experts and coaches we will guide you through this strategic process.

 A replication & transfer model comprises a rationale (WHY), a replicable solution (WHAT), a method to replicate your solution (HOW), your partner profile and partnership journey (WHO), an assessment of new regions and countries (WHERE), and a strategy for introducing your solution to a new context (and adapting it).